-- Role Shows that this switch is operating as Master or Slave. - ◆ Loader Version Version number of loader code. - ◆ Linux Kernel Version Version number of Linux kernel. - ◆ Operation Code Version Version number of runtime code. - ◆ Temperature Temperature at specified thermal detection point.
+- Role Shows that this switch is operating as Master or Slave. - Loader Version Version number of loader code. - Linux Kernel Version Version number of Linux kernel. - Operation Code Version Version number of runtime code. - Temperature Temperature at the thermal detection point.
+(Does not apply to the ECS4100-12T and ECS4100-28T)